France–Mali relations

 France–Mali relations are the current and historical relations between France and Mali.

 The first significant contact between the two nations came in 1855 when the French erected a fort in present-day Médine.
-By 1892, Mali was declared a French colony, then called Soudan Français (French Sudan) losing any semblance of economic, political or social autonomy.
-Despite gaining its independence in 1960, Mali has maintained close relationships with France that often take the form of paternalistic economic and military interventions.
+By 1892, Mali was declared a French colony, then called Soudan Français (French Sudan), losing any semblance of economic, political or social autonomy.
+Despite gaining its independence from French colonial rule in 1960, Mali has maintained close relations with France that often take the form of paternalistic economic and military interventions.

 France was the former colonial overlord of Mali, then known as French Sudan, in which it ruled from the capital in Bamako.
 Bamako later became the capital of the newborn Republic of Mali.
 The two countries had a strong connection as French rule had influenced Mali in several aspects, such as the initial adoption of the French language as the main language of Mali; however, their relations have deteriorated sharply since Mali's army staged a coup in August 2020, and French was removed as the official language of Mali in 2023.
 Both are members of Organisation internationale de la Francophonie.
 There are over 120,000 Malians in France.
 After 2020 relations soured as the new military government turned public opinion against France.
-On January 31, 2022, the Malian military junta expelled French envoy Joël Meyer.
-In September 2025, France suspended its anti -terrorist cooperation with Mali, and returned two Malian diplomats, after the arrest of a French diplomat in Bamako, in August 2025.
+On January 31, 2022, the Malian military junta expelled French envoy Joël Meyer in protest against remarks made by the French foreign minister.
+In September 2025, France suspended its anti-terrorism cooperation with Mali, and returned two Malian diplomats, after the arrest of a French diplomat in Bamako, in August 2025.